selimssevgi/learning/java/books/effective_java_notes.md

 Item28: Use bounded wildcards to increase API flexibility
 Item29: Consider typesafe heterogeneous containers

+Item30: Use enums instead of int constants
+Item31: Use instance fields instead of ordinals
+Item32: Use EnumSet instead of bit fields
+Item33: Use EnumMap instead of ordinal indexing
+Item34: Emulate extensible enums with interfaces
+Item35: Prefer annotations to naming patterns
+Item36: Consistly use Override annotation
+Item37: Use marker interfaces to define types

 ### Chapter 1
 - A few fundamental principles:
   - Clarity and simplicity are of paramount importance.